reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 Since the additional permissions needed are `read-only`, there is no harm in configuring the queue name and allowing the library to fetch the URL instead.
 However, I would still prefer to use the queue URL directly, since it **leads to faster application startup time and avoids unnecessary calls to AWS cloud**.

-## Subscribing SQS Queue to SNS Topic
+## Subscribing SQS Queue to an SNS Topic

 Now that we have both of our microservices set up, there's one final piece of the puzzle to connect: **subscribing our SQS queue to our SNS topic**.
 This will allow the messages published to the SNS topic `user-account-created` to automatically be forwarded to the SQS queue `dispatch-email-notification` for consumption by our subsriber microservice.